 BDSM is not a fix-all for the troubles that have taken years to manifest (hopefully they haven’t been there the entire time).
 In fact, if trust, respect, and honesty are missing from your relationship, BDSM will only make things worse.
 Without the ability to trust your partner, it will be impossible to let your guard down and enjoy exploring your limits, needs, and desires.
 Without honesty and respect, lines of communication will not be fully open, feelings will get hurt and both partners will be unsure how to proceed.
 These three things – trust, honesty, and respect- are the foundational pillars of BDSM.
 So, if they are not already established, you have some work to do.

-My suggestion to you as a couple is to work on those things that are causing strife in your marriage before you add something as profoundly life changing as BDSM.
-Go to counselling, hash things out, and then and only then will you be ready to embark on the lifelong journey called BDSM.
+My suggestion to you as a couple is to work on the issues causing strife in your marriage.
+Address these problems before you add something as profoundly life-changing as BDSM.
+Go to counseling.
+Hash things out.
+Then and only then will you be ready to embark on the lifelong journey called BDSM.
 It’s your life, and you can do as you want, but if things go sideways, don’t say you weren’t warned.

-BUT, if your relationship is great and you’ve decided to take the journey to a new, exciting and transformative world, welcome!
+BUT, if your relationship is great, and you’ve decided to take the journey to a new world, that’s exciting.
+Welcome to this transformative experience!

 The key to finding your place in the BDSM realm is to DO YOUR RESEARCH.
 Yes, I mean reading books, articles on-line and the like.
 But also, find a local community.
 Ask questions!
 There are no dumb ones when you’re new (even if you’re not, asking questions is a wonderful tool!).
 Most lifestylers are more than happy to aid newcomers in their quest.

-Join a club (like the SafeworD/s club) where you can freely ask questions and perhaps find previous topics where tools, implements, or techniques have been discussed.
+Join a club or group you can freely ask questions.
+You may also find previous topics where tools, implements, or techniques have been discussed.
 Find a mentor.
-Someone who has been there and can help when you come to a bump in the road, because there will be humps and bumps and possible traffic jams.
+Someone who has been there can help.
+They can assist when you come to a bump in the road.
+There will be humps, bumps, and possible traffic jams.
 Creating a support system will enable you to get going when the going gets tough.

 Define What You Want From BDSM

 Are you a Top or a bottom?
 Looking for a just in the bedroom dynamic, or a 24/7 D/s relationship?
 Are you into a TPE (Total power exchange), or just being a slave for a day?
 Do you want to be in your role always or only sometimes?
-If you are unsure about any of these questions, there is a test you can take online called the BDSM test.
+If you are unsure about any of these questions, you can take a test online.
+It is called the BDSM test.
 It will ask an array of questions and, based on your (honest) answers, it will help guide you.
 Find the test here.

 Your next step would be to complete a list of limits.
 Whether you are a top, bottom, submissive or switch, limits are parameters in which you will safely operate.
 Defining them is one of the most important parts of building your BDSM dynamic and should never be overlooked.

 There are many limit checklists found on-line.
 Some will be basic, which I recommend staying clear of in the beginning.
-For your first jaunt through the world awaiting you, try to find a list that is thorough and explains concepts and acronyms you may not understand.
+For your first jaunt through the world awaiting you, try to find a list that is thorough.
+It should also explain concepts and acronyms you may not understand.
 The best way to discover what your limits are is to be honest (see how honesty fits into your new world?) and not let the items listed scare you.
-Sure, you may not be into scat, or mummification, but you may discover that your partner is, so setting this limit now, let’s your partner know your boundaries.
+You may not be into scat or mummification.
+However, you may discover that your partner is.
+Setting this limit now lets your partner know your boundaries.
 For a recommended checklist, click here.
-This PDF list can be printed, completed and, once you’re ready, presented to your partner.
+This PDF list can be printed, completed, and, once you’re ready, presented to your partner.

 Safewords

-In marriage, Safewords are uncommon (if used at all), and this is one area where the typical (vanilla) world can gain a few lessons.
+In marriage, Safewords are uncommon.
+They are rarely used, if at all.
+This is one area where the typical (vanilla) world can gain a few lessons.
 Safewords are about safety, consent, and security.
 They give both partners a reliable way to express when something has gone wrong.
-That can be as simple as an uncomfortable feeling overtaking someone, to as serious as a rope being too tight and creating a medical emergency.
+An uncomfortable feeling can overtake someone.
+It could also be as serious as a rope being too tight and creating a medical emergency.
 Safewords save lives (and relationships) and is another area that should not be forgotten.

 Many lifestylers use the light system for safewords, Green for go, yellow for slow, or change, and red for stop.
 RED means STOP, every time.
-Others choose a word that isn’t likely to come up during the intensity of a scene, such as hippopotamus, pineapple, tango- you get the idea.
+Others choose a word that isn’t likely to come up during the intensity of a scene.
+Examples include hippopotamus, pineapple, and tango.
+You get the idea.

 Once a Safeword is used, it has revoked consent for that activity.
 Continuing with the act, scene, or action is abuse and should be treated as such.
-The only time a safeword will not be taken into consideration is in a slave arrangement (or perhaps a CNC- consensual non-consent scenario) and even then, everything has been discussed in great detail beforehand, and I mean everything.
+A safeword will be disregarded only in a slave arrangement or possibly in a CNC (consensual non-consent) scenario.
+Even then, everything is discussed in great detail beforehand.
+And I mean everything.
 Any good partner will listen to Safewords no matter your relationship definition.
 It’s simply good practice for practicing BDSM-ers.

 If a safeword is said, don’t get upset.
-You’ve been offered a great opportunity to be honest with each other about what was going well, and what needed improvement.
+You’ve been offered a great opportunity to be honest with each other.
+Talk about what was going well.
+Discuss what needed improvement.
 Becoming angry, frustrated, or aggressive will not benefit either partner, and very likely will be the beginning of a decline in your dynamic.

 Getting Used to Using Funny Words